Poverty in Latin America,

 Darker is Poorer but some light areas are just 'no data' - see our Poor in a Rich World page.

 Poverty in Latin America is widespread, but mostly has seen slow small improvement in recent years.
-The indigenous peasants are the poorest people, and their extreme poverty seems mainly due to unfair distribution of wealth.
+Its poorest people are the peasants, whose extreme poverty seems mainly due to unfair distribution of wealth.

 South American poor